Visitor Information for Puerto Morelos

 A Pleasant Surprise….
 Puerto Morelos offers world class cuisine!
 In this little town you will find some of the best restaurants in the Yucatan.
 There are excellent coffee houses and restaurants.
 You can indulge your taste buds in home cooked Mexican, Argentinian empanadas and steaks, fresh Italian pastas, Greek delights and of course fresh seafood.
 Plus you may find a bar or two where you can enjoy a drink and listen to live music.
 For a complete list click here.

 Take a Picture of the Lighthouse

 Ravaged by a hurricane in 1967, Puerto Morelos’ old light house now leans heavily in the sand in front of the new lighthouse.
 Since then it has survived a handful of hurricanes and became our town symbol.
 To take a really great photo, walk out to the end of the dock and look back.

 With over 150 species of birds calling the Mangroves & jungle their home, it’s a great place to see birds and wildlife you have never seen before.

 Relax and Enjoy Life

 Along the crowded Mayan Rivera, Puerto Morelos is a quiet departure, where life moves slowly and stress is a foreign concept.
-It’s a great place to work on your Spanish, get a massage, take a yoga class or just hang out in a hammock.
+It’s a great place to work on your Spanish, get a massage, take a yoga or pilates class or just hang out in a hammock.

 Other cool things.
 Check out cenotes (underground rivers and lakes) on the nearby Ruta de Cenotes.
 Ride a zipline in the jungle.
 Take a tour to the ruins or Rio Lagartos to see birds and crocodiles.